kiwijuice56/sand-slide/README.md

 `get_explode_resistance()` and `get_acid_resistance()` must return a float [0, 1] in which 0 is no resistance to explosions/acid and 1 is maximum resistance to explosions/acid.

 When you are ready to add your element to the game, import the header file in `extension\src\sand_simulation.h` and add it to the `elements` vector in the constructor.
 The index that you add the element to is its `ID`.
 Other elements reference this `ID` when checking conditions, such as above where sand is replaced with glass.
 Glass is placed at the 25th spot of the `elements` vector, hence its `ID` being 25.

 In the godot project, add your element name to the `ELEMENT_INDEX` list within `game\main\main.gd` at the same index you placed it within `elements`.
+If you add this element to the UI, ensure that the button node name matches the name in this list.
 The visuals of your element can be modified by creating a resource that extends the `ElementVisual` class and placing it within `game\main\element_visuals\`.
-Finally, create a button with the same name that you inserted into the list.

 ## Save Files
 The game allows you to manage save files.
 Files are stored in `user:\\` which is `%APPDATA%\Godot\app_userdata\Sand Slide` on Windows.
 Each folder corresponds to a save file and contains a Godot resource and an image.
 Each luminosity value in the texture represents an element, so you can edit the file in an external editor and load it back into the game.

 ## Attribution